Political Science 100 - Introduction to Politics » Fall 2021 » Chapter 7 Parliamentary Dem

 How often are national elections held in Great Britain?

-A. At least every ten years, unless the majority party fails a confidence vote
+A. Only when the majority party fails a confidence vote

 B. Every six years in November